sharadregoti/tyk-docs/tyk-docs/content/tyk-dashboard/rbac.md

 If you have multiple teams, where each team maintains its own APIs and you want to limit access of the dashboard to the team level, you should use our [API ownership]({{< ref "product-stack/tyk-dashboard/advanced-configurations/user-management/api-ownership" >}}) feature.
 For each API, you can assign owners, where an owner can be either an individual user or user group.
 Only owners have access to these APIs, and objects created based on them like policies or analytics. **This functionality requires a specific Tyk license.**

 ## Managing Tyk Dashboard users in multi-org deployments
-If you have deployed multiple [Tyk Organisations]({{< ref "basic-config-and-security/security/dashboard/organisations" >}}), you may have users that need access to more than one Organisation (known as a "multi-org user"). **This functionality requires a specific Tyk license.**
+If you have deployed multiple [Tyk Organizations]({{< ref "basic-config-and-security/security/dashboard/organisations" >}}), you may have users that need access to more than one Organization (known as a "multi-org user"). **This functionality requires a specific Tyk license.**

 To support multi-org users, you must first enable the feature in your Dashboard configuration by setting either of the following to `true`:
  - `"enable_multi_org_users"` in `tyk_analytics.conf`
  - `TYK_DB_ENABLEMULTIORGUSERS` environment variable

-You then must create users in both Organisations with identical credentials.
+You then must create users in both Organizations with identical credentials.

-During the login flow the user will see an additional page asking them to pick which available Organisation they wish to log into.
-Once logged in, the user will have an additional drop-down in the top right navigation menu allowing them to switch between Organisations quickly.
+During the login flow the user will see an additional page asking them to pick which available Organization they wish to log into.
+Once logged in, the user will have an additional drop-down in the top right navigation menu allowing them to switch between Organizations quickly.

 {{< note success >}}
 **Note**

-A user that does not belong to an Organisation is sometimes referred to as an *unbounded user*.
-These users have visibility across all Organisations, but should be granted read-only access.
+A user that does not belong to an Organization is sometimes referred to as an *unbounded user*.
+These users have visibility across all Organizations, but should be granted read-only access.
 {{< /note >}}

 ## Single Sign-On integration